oxidecomputer/usdt/README.md

 even if the provider definition is unchanged.
 This may be negligible for small provider definitions, but users may see a noticeable increase in compile times when many probes are defined.

+## A note about registration

+Note that the `usdt::register_probes()` function is called at the top of main in the above example.
+This method is required to actually register the probes with the DTrace kernel module.
+This presents a quandary for library developers who wish to instrument their code, as consumers of their library may forget to (or choose not to) call this function.
+There are potential workarounds to this problem (init-sections, other magic), but each comes with significant tradeoffs.
+As such the current recommendation is:

+> Library developers are encouraged to re-export the `usdt::register_probes` (or a function calling it), and document to their users that this function should be called to guarantee that probes are registered.